channainfo/blek-blek-ios/Pods/SwiftSpinner/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the DemoApp directory first.
 That’ll run the demo program which shows you how the spinner looks like and what it can do.

 #### Code samples